Vidium-LLC/snpSniffer/README.md

 This tools was developed by Venkata "Teja" Yellapantulla as part of his PhD thesis work in the Keats Lab at Translational Genomics Research Institute.

-This tool is maintained by Salvatore Facista (TGen - Lab of Dr. William Hendricks) in 2019.
+This tool is maintained by TGen in 2024 (with help from contributors).
 The tool will now function with custom .ini files, generated with any number of SNPs.
 Please submit bug reports via Github.

 ## Wrapper Usage - Assumes Genotyping is already Complete
 Change Dir into the Folder where the Projects are, and run one of the following commands: